 The most popular time to see them is between January and February when they are in peak migration.
 However, I would highly recommend going in late-November or December.
 Why?
 For one, there will most likely be less people and you will have a more private experience.
 Don't worry, you will still see A LOT of butterflies.
 The video above was taken in Cerro Pelon in early December.

 There are 4 sanctuaries open to the public.
 Each of these sanctuaries is a little different in accessibility, difficulty of hike, location, Monarch population, and flora.
 Pick the right one for you or visit them all!

 Cerro Pelón is where scientists first confirmed that the butterflies migrated from Canada all the way to this Oyamel Fir forest in Central Mexico.
 Many butterfly enthusiasts and travelers will say that this is the most rugged and beautiful of the sanctuaries.
 I would have to agree that it was a lovely and private experience.
 Other than the arborists, ranger, and our guide we were the only people up there on the mountain.

 We booked our Cerro Pelon tour and stay through JM's Butterfly B&B. As far as I know, they are the only local guide company based in Macheros, the mountain village where the entrance to the sanctuary is.
 In fact, the entrance to the sanctuary is just a few minutes walk from JM Butterfly House and someone from the B & B will escort you.
 I highly recommend staying at JM's and booking a tour with them.
-Their guides, as well as Joel and Ellen are extremely hospitable, knowledgable and will give you the full butterfly experience!
+Their guides, as well as the owners, Joel and Ellen, are extremely hospitable, knowledgeable and will give you the full butterfly experience!
 I was very excited to meet the Butterflies and Their People arborists.